Day of the Fish by Shannon Dorey

-My research shows the African Dogon religion to be the pagan mystery religion spoken about by the ancient Greeks, Celts, Romans, Egyptians and others, and which was thought to have been lost to humanity.
+My research reveals that the African Dogon religion is the pagan mystery religion spoken about by the ancient Greeks, Celts, Romans, Egyptians and others, and which was thought to have been lost to humanity.
 I believe that this religion, still practised by the Dogon people in the 1930s and recorded by the anthropologists Marcel Griaule and Germaine Dieterlen, is the most important historical source document we have left in the world.
 This document, which records an oral religion that comes from the beginning of human civilization, reveals the truth about our existence.

 When the crop is backward and thin, the ears are light and move with the slightest breath of wind.
 Thin crops are therefore full of sound.
 An abundant crop, on the other hand, is weighed down by the wind and bows itself in silence.Griaule, p.23

 As another way to help with memorization, people in oral cultures used objects found in everyday life to create symbols.
-This is no doubt why grain was used as a key symbol for human “seed” in the Dogon religion.
+This is no doubt why grain was used as a key symbol for human “seed”.
 People in oral cultures also used metaphors as mnemonic aids.
 Metaphors imply comparisons between things that are different but which actually have similar characteristics.
-In this next Dogon phrase, a weather metaphor is used in conjunction with antithesis to describe the eventual discovery of the truth by humans.
+In this next oral passage, a weather metaphor is used in conjunction with antithesis to describe the eventual discovery of the truth by humans.

 What is left—which is unknown—will be known later to man [humans] and will change the world.
 It is said that this revelation will come slowly at first like a fog, then swiftly like the rain and the wind.Dieterlen and Griaule p.
 449

 When I first began studying the Dogon religion, it was like looking through a fog.
 I could see glimpses of important information but I couldn’t quite grasp their overall significance.
 As I studied and learned more about the symbols, I was able to compare them with other ancient religions and cultures.
 As the religion began to reveal itself to me, it happened swiftly like the rain and wind.
-It was as if whoever created both Dogon phrases knew that someday they would be read by some future generation and their significance would be understood.
+It was as if whoever created both oral passages knew that someday they would be understood by some future generation and their significance would be evident.
 It was as if that very moment in time had been known since the beginning.

-One of the most humorous lines I found while reading Griaule’s book on the Dogon religion, Conversations with Ogotemmęli, was when the Dogon elder Ogotemmęli told Griuale, “Africans are creatures of light emanating from the fullness of the sun, while Europeans are creatures of moonlight.”
+One of the most humorous lines I found while reading Griaule’s book on the Dogon religion, One of the most humorous lines I found while reading Griaule’s book on the Dogon religion, Conversations with Ogotemmêli, was when the Dogon elder Ogotemmêli told Griaule, “Africans are creatures of light emanating from the fullness of the sun, while Europeans are creatures of moonlight.”
 In the Dogon religion, the sun was a symbol of everything that was good, while the moon was a symbol of everything that was evil.
 I’m not sure Griaule would have included that line in his book, if he had really understood its symbolic significance.